 Do your part, #BeCyberSmart, and educate friends and family about the threats that exist and best practices for securing smart devices in the home.
-Being aware of cybersecurity threats and solutions is critical to finding the most effective ways to protect your personal data and devices and taking action in an emergency.
+Being aware of cybersecurity threats and solutions is critical to protecting your personal data and devices and taking action in an emergency.

 There are many resources available if you want to learn more about smart home security.
 Organizations such as the National Institute of Standards and Technology (NIST), the Cybersecurity and Infrastructure Security Agency (CISA), the National Cyber Security Alliance (NCSA), and others have information about securing the Internet of Things.
 Here are a few resources: